 Welcome to the Klutter Koach Gallery.
-Peruse some before and after photos.
+Peruse some before and after photos of spaces transformed.

 This angled space is located under a staircase.
 It was full of boxes that needed unpacking from a move plus other miscellaneous items.
 After unpacking the boxes, it was determined that many of the items were no longer needed and deemed for giveaway.
 We moved the bulky suitcases to the space under the stairs and used the shelving in the closet for the newly unpacked items.
 Many winter coats were discovered in the process which were re-homed to a girls’ home.